tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### The other guides

--   [Tailwind CSS Responsive Design Without Breakpoints](https://christianpenrod.com/blog/tailwindcss-responsive-design-without-breakpoints/) by Christian Penrod shows a way to implement a utopian design system with Tailwind CSS.
-Christian, You were here first, I'm just adding details.
+-   [Tailwind CSS Responsive Design Without Breakpoints](https://christianpenrod.com/blog/tailwindcss-responsive-design-without-breakpoints/) by Christian Penrod also shows a way to implement the Utopia system in Tailwind.
+The way I do it in this guide builds on his approach.
+His guide is also much less verbose than what You're reading here.
+Much less verbose.
+Thank You, Christian.
+You helped me realize that this is possible and possible without too much hassle.

--   [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/) by James Gilyead from the Utopia team is where I got the closest thing to a step-by-step guide when I was getting into it.
-Blogpost, You were my rock, You were my guiding star, You were my lighthouse.
+-   [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/) by James Gilyead from the Utopia team goes only through part of the process, but that was already immensely helpful to me.
+Even more important, it acknowledges that the design process is messy and full of questions that only You can answer.

 ### Utopia stuff